Texas’s Commercial Driver’s License Laws

 Some safety violations can result in a temporary and immediate out-of-service order (OSO).
 For example, operating a CMV after consuming alcohol will result in a 24-hour OSO.
 Driving during an OSO will result in license revocation and penalties that depend on the number of prior OSO violations the driver has within the past ten years.

 • First offense.
-180-day to one-year license revocation (180-day to two-year if in hazmat CMV or vehicle designed for more than 15 passengers) as well as a minimum $2,500 fine.
+180-day to one-year license revocation (180-day to two-year if in hazmat CMV or vehicle designed for more than 15 passengers) and a minimum $2,500 fine.

-• Second offense in ten years.
-Two-to five-year license revocation (three-to five-year if in hazmat CMV or vehicle designed for more than 15 passengers) as well as a minimum $5,000 fine.
+• Second offense in 10 years.
+Two-to-five-year license revocation (three to five years if in hazmat CMV or vehicle designed for more than 15 passengers) and a minimum $5,000 fine.

-• Third offense in ten years.
-Three-to five-year license disqualification as well as a minimum $5,000.
+• Third offense in 10 years.
+Three-to-five-year license disqualification and a minimum $5,000 fine.

-CMV operators must take care around railroad crossings.
+CMV operators are subject to special rules at railroad crossings.
 Drivers cannot shift or stop on railroad crossings and must ensure proper clearance.
 A railroad crossing violation will result in a 60-day, 120-day, and one-year license revocation for a first, second, and third violation in three years.
 An employer that knowingly permits a railroad violation can also be fined up to $10,000.

 Get Professional Help